 While most photographers chase the evening spectacle, fewer know about Reverse Manhattanhenge.
 This is when the sun performs the same alignment trick at sunrise.
 The early morning light creates a different mood: cooler tones, emptier streets, and that special stillness that exists before the city fully wakes.

 What fascinates me most about these alignments is their global symmetry.
 During the same months when Reverse Manhattanhenge is occurring at sunrise, Taiwan’s second-largest city hosts its own solar spectacle at sunset.
 A perfect astronomical counterbalance!
-While Manhattan’s grid sits approximately 29 degrees east from true north, Kaohsiung’s Qingnian Road runs just 19 degrees from the west.
+While Manhattan’s grid sits approximately 29 degrees east of true north, Kaohsiung’s Qingnian Road runs just 19 degrees from the west.
 This alignment creates the perfect conditions for Kaohsiunghenge during November through January – precisely as Reverse Manhattanhenge occurs across the globe.

 Back in 2018-2019, Kaohsiunghenge was a celebrated local phenomenon.
 The Kaohsiung City Government would close Qingnian 1st Road (青年一路) between Mincyuan 1st Road and Weiren Street to all vehicles, allowing visitors and residents to enjoy the sight safely.
 Hotels along the alignment even offered special rates for rooms with prime viewing positions.
 A testament to the spectacle’s draw.

 Despite its past popularity, I’ve noticed a curious silence about Kaohsiunghenge online in recent years.
-I’m not sure if it’s my algorithm, but I haven’t seen a single posted dated past 2020.
+I’m not sure if it’s my algorithm, but I haven’t seen a single post dated past 2020.
 This has made me even more determined to capture it during my latest visit to Taiwan, adding another urban henge to my worldwide photography collection.

 Between my first and second visits to Kaohsiung, there’s been a lot of development all over town, with new buildings popping up everywhere.
 Here are the prime locations for capturing this phenomenon.